Graduate Diploma in Data Science (Applied)

 Applied data science - DATA 7202OL

-An introduction to the role and application of data science in modern organisations and society, including processes for data collection, analysis, verification and validation.
-Case studies will be used to demonstrate current best practice as well as common pitfalls.
+An introduction to the role and application of data science in modern organisations and societies, this course includes processes for data collection, analysis, verification and validation.
+Case studies will be used to demonstrate current best practice and common pitfalls.

 Foundations of computer science: Python B - COMPSCI 7211OL